 The five official languages of Spain are Spanish, Catalan, Galician, Basque, and Aranese.

-In Spain, people speak various languages.
-Despite many languages, Spanish (or Castellano) is spoken by almost 95% of the people in Spain.
+People in Spain speak various languages.
+Despite many languages, Spanish (or Castellano) is spoken by almost 95% of the population.

-Among European languages, Spanish ranks sixth after Russian, German, French, English, and Italian.
-There are 46 million speakers, making it a worthwhile language in Europe.
+Spanish ranks sixth among European languages after Russian, German, French, English, and Italian.
+It has 46 million speakers, making it a worthwhile language in Europe.

 Other countries in Europe